Lutheran Church in Korea: Beliefs and practices

 The LCK is a member church of the International Lutheran Council and the Lutheran World Federation.
 As a church in the Lutheran tradition, it accepts the teachings found in the unaltered Augsburg Confession, Luther's Small Catechism and other confessional articles and symbols of the Book of Concord.

 Ministries & social services

 The LCK operates the Luther University, which includes a seminary through one of its graduate programs, with an enrollment of approximately 600 students.
 In recent years, the LCK expanded the programs offered through Luther University which was fully accredited by the Ministry of Education of South Korea in 2006 and offers degrees in seven departments.

 The Korea Lutheran Hour radio programme continues to broadcast weekly over six stations.
 The Korea Bethel Series correspondence course and seminars was started in 1974 and has been attended by more than 6,500 clergy and have enrolled more than 450,000 people throughout Korea.

 Currently, the LCK is focusing on starting new congregations and gaining membership as well as reaching out to the Korean diaspora, particularly in China and the currently inaccessible North Korea.

+The LCMS maintains the International Lutheran Church, a separate English language ministry in Seoul.
+It began as a military chaplaincy in 1962 and now serves a 150-member congregation that is 40% North American and 40% Korean.
+It more recently opened another congregation in Pyeongtaek.